aleknikolov11/oauth/README.md

   * Authorization Code Grant
   * Client Credentials Grant
   * Password Grant

+## Run the project ##

+To run the project, do the following things:

+  1. Run 'composer install' in the root directory of the project.
+  2. Create an empty database and load the contents of oauth.sql located in ./data.
+  3. Copy auth.local.php.dist to auth.local.php and fill it out as shown in the "Configuration" secton below.
+  4. Run 'composer serve' to serve the app using the 'php -s' command

 ## Configuration ##

-To configure the authorization server, the .dist extension of auth.local.php.dist file, located in ./config/autoload, should be removed.
-In this file, the 'pdo' section should be filled to configure the  database, used for the server:
+The 'pdo' section of auth.local.php should be filled to configure the database, used for the server:

 ```
 'pdo' => [